University of Illinois Urbana-Champaign: University of Illinois Urbana-Champaign (1977–present)

-Over the last twenty years state funding for the university has fallen.
-Private philanthropy increasingly supplements revenue from tuition and state funding, providing about 19% of the annual budget in 2012.
-Notable among significant donors, alumnus entrepreneur Thomas M. Siebel has committed nearly $150 million to the university, including $36 million to build the Thomas M. Siebel Center for Computer Science and $25 million to build the Siebel Center for Design.
-Further the Grainger Foundation (founded by alumnus W. W. Grainger) has contributed more than $300 million to the university over the last half-century, including donations for the construction of the Grainger Engineering Library.
-Larry Gies and his wife Beth donated $150 million in 2017 to the shortly thereafter renamed Gies College of Business.

 Campus

 The main research and academic facilities are divided almost evenly between the twin cities of Urbana and Champaign, which form part of the Champaign–Urbana metropolitan area.
+Some parts are in Urbana Township.

 Four main quads compose the center of the university and are arranged from north to south.
 The Beckman Quadrangle and the John Bardeen Quadrangle occupy the center of the Engineering Campus.
 Boneyard Creek flows through the John Bardeen Quadrangle, parallel to Green Street.
 The Beckman Quadrangle, named after Arnold Orville Beckman, is primarily composed of research units and laboratories, and features a large solar calendar consisting of an obelisk and several copper fountains.
 The Main Quadrangle and South Quadrangle follow immediately after the John Bardeen Quad.
 The former makes up a large part of the Liberal Arts and Sciences portion of the campus, while the latter comprises many of the buildings of the College of Agriculture, Consumer, and Environmental Sciences (ACES) spread across the campus map.

 Additionally, the research fields of the College of ACES stretch south from Urbana and Champaign into Savoy and Champaign County.
 The university also maintains formal gardens and a conference center in nearby Monticello at Allerton Park.

 The campus is known for its landscape and architecture, as well as distinctive landmarks.
 It was identified as one of 50 college or university "works of art" by T.A.
 Gaines in his book The Campus as a Work of Art.
-The campus also has a number of buildings and sites on the U.S. National Register of Historic Places including Harker Hall, Astronomical Observatory, Louise Freer Hall, the Main Library, the Experimental Dairy Farm Historic District, and the Morrow Plots.
-The University of Illinois Willard Airport is one of the few airports owned by an educational institution.
+The campus also has a number of buildings and sites on the U.S. National Register of Historic Places including Harker Hall, the Astronomical Observatory, Louise Freer Hall, the Main Library, the Experimental Dairy Farm Historic District, and the Morrow Plots.
+University of Illinois Willard Airport is one of the few airports owned by an educational institution.

+Chesterbrook Academy private preschool, which opened in 2007, is located on the campus and serves infants through Pre-K.